bercopy/react-redux-seed/readme.md

-# React Redux Seed
+# The Circle
-> This project is an application skeleton for a React with Redux app.
+> This project is an application mainly to improve and test our techniques using React and Redux.

-`React` is a UI library developed at Facebook to facilitate the creation of interactive, stateful & reusable UI components.
+<**asddas**> is a UI library developed at Facebook to facilitate the creation of interactive, stateful & reusable UI components.
 It is used at Facebook in production, and Instagram.com is written entirely in React.

 ## Main Dependencies